Erin Stewart

 Erin Elizabeth Stewart (born May 4, 1987) is an American politician who served as the 40th mayor of New Britain, Connecticut.
 Stewart is the daughter of the former Mayor of New Britain, Tim Stewart, who has served from 2003 to 2011.
 She was elected to her first term on November 5, 2013, at the age of 26, to become the youngest mayor in New Britain's history and the city's second female mayor.
 Stewart was re-elected in 2015, 2017, 2019, 2021, and 2023 for a total of 6 consecutive terms and was the longest-serving Republican Mayor in the City of New Britain's history.

-In September of 2024 Stewart announced she would not seek a seventh term in office in the 2025 election.
-In January of 2025, Stewart announced she formed an exploratory committee to test her viability as a candidate for governor of Connecticut.
+In September 2024 Stewart announced she would not seek a seventh term in office in the 2025 election.
+In November 2025, Stewart announced her candidacy for the Republican nomination in the 2026 Connecticut gubernatorial election.

+In May 2026, Stewart suspended her campaign for Governor due to allegations that while Mayor of New Britain she misused a city-issued credit card to pay for personal expenses, potentially implicating criminal statutes including fraud, larceny, embezzlement, false statements, wire fraud, and misuse of government property.

 Early career

 Stewart's political career began as a campaign staffer for former Congresswoman Nancy Johnson.
 She focused on municipal political strategy and candidate outreach in Connecticut.
-She also interned for Governor Jodi Rell's administration, gaining experience in legislative affairs and policy management.
-Stewart interned for Governor Jodi Rell's Administration in the Office of Policy and Management, then in the Legislative Affairs Office.
+Stewart interned in Governor Jodi Rell's administration, first in the Office of Policy and Management and later in the Legislative Affairs Office.
 Before becoming mayor, Stewart worked as a legislative aide in the Connecticut General Assembly.
 Stewart was responsible for working on constituent problems for Kevin C. Kelly's state senate district of 100,000 residents and providing research to the senator on state laws.
 While working at the Connecticut General Assembly, she was elected member of the city's Board of Education.